crazygit/ZAuthenticatorApp/terms.md

 **Contact Us**

-If you have any questions or suggestions about my Terms and Conditions, do not hesitate to contact me at lianglin999@gmail.com.
+If you have any questions or suggestions about my Terms and Conditions, do not hesitate to contact me at <a href="mailto:support@wiseturtles.com">support@wiseturtles.com</a>